20 Christmas Europe Breaks For Every Budget

 Snowy Swiss Alps

-One of the more expensive winter destinations in Europe is the Swiss Alps but it is worth saving up for.
+One of Europe’s more expensive winter destinations is the Swiss Alps, but it is worth saving up for.

 In 1864, a local hotelier in St Moritz, in the Swiss Alps, offered a money-back guarantee to a few British holidaymakers, offering a winter trip to his local hotel that would be just as rewarding as the summer trip they were enjoying.

-Like this, winter ski vacations in Switzerland and St Moritz as the capital of the wealthy and glamorous world of alpine skiing holidays became popular.
+Like this, winter ski vacations in Switzerland and St Moritz became popular as the capital of the wealthy and glamorous world of alpine skiing holidays.

-But rather than crowded and expensive St Moritz, consider Andermatt for your next Christmas vacation.
-One of the best places for Christmas in Europe if you are a ski fan.
+But consider Andermatt for your next Christmas vacation rather than the crowded and expensive St Moritz, one of the best places for Christmas in Europe if you are a ski fan.

 A tiny village after the Oberlap Pass, Andermatt has remained the choice of adventurous and off-piste skiers instead of the après-ski fans.

-The village is all walkable, reachable by train and now features a fabulous and sleek hotel The Chedi complete with ski school, in-room fireplaces and the most stylish spa with an outdoor pool.
+The village is all walkable and reachable by train and now features a fabulous and sleek hotel, The Chedi, complete with a ski school, in-room fireplaces, and the most stylish spa with an outdoor pool.

 —-> Sounds like one of Europe’s perfect winter snow breaks to me!
 Has anyone skied here?
 Share your experience in the comments below.